Ayios Kassianos, Nicosia: St. James’s Monastery

 This building is a small single naved chapel, surmounted by a dome, without architectural character, and comparatively modern.
 As this little monastery is not mentioned by Kyprianos in his list of churches in Nicosia it belongs apparently to the 19th century.
 This monastery adjoins a ruined property known as the "Queen's House".
 De Mas Latrie suggests this may have been the chapel of St. Jacques de Commersarie adjoining the house of Sir Simon de Montolif.

 St. George’s Church

 This church is in the area adjacent to the closed military zone on the Green Line.
 It dates from the 17th century.
 The narthex on the west part of the street that gives access to the main entrance door opens onto the south of Ayios Georgios.
 Search the east wall of the narthex relief in the form of ornaments, has an altar in the eastern apse.

-Agios Kassianos School
+Ayios Kassianos School

 Currently, the school is devastated by the green line in the area adjacent to the closed military zone.
 It consists of two separate buildings made of Neoclassical style.
 For the first quarter of the 20th century, the area in the east was for boys, while the west school was for girls.
 In later years a male nursery school was built in the north-east.
 These schools are similar to other schools in Nicosia within the walls.